chriskirknielsen/dotcom-2024/src/content/posts/2023/2023-02-24-pluck-a-nested-property-from-an-object/index.md

 Our top-level keys are preserved, and now each object has been replaced with a single property it contained.

 I honestly think both ways are nearly identical.
-I assume the first method with `Object.keys` has the advantage of only creating one array with keys, and no additional objects, however I haven't run benchmark tests against it, and unless you have a lot of items, I don’t think it'll make much of a difference.
+I assume the first method with `Object.keys` has the advantage of only creating one array with keys, and no additional objects, however I haven’t run benchmark tests against it, and unless you have a lot of items, I don’t think it’ll make much of a difference.
 Just pick the one that makes the most sense to you!

 ## One function to rule them all